As for the rest of the adventure…

 We had to find State Highway 51 in order to get to Keystone State Park.
 And while we followed the appropriate road signs we seemed to never find the place and headed for Walnut Creek State Park instead, only about 20 miles from where we were.
 On the way there I pulled into a little country gas station, touting an upcoming Catfish Festival with a banner on the side of the building.
 As we pulled in a twenty-something man, likely with two first names (e.g. Bobby Joe, Jimmy Lee, etc.) hopped into his 80’s Chevy pickup and cranked up the country music as he sped away, spraying gravel in his tracks.
 Yes, we had arrived in a part of America were I would not feel comfortable with any additional pigment in my epidermis.

 Our campsite was situated yards from the shore of a beautiful lake, and the sun was setting in the west, providing beautiful scenery as we set up camp while Heidi prepared dinner.
-We feasted on some chicken sausages, baked beans and mixed vegetables.
-Unlike some of the commercial campsites we had stayed at, we were far from any other campers, and could only see one other family about a quarter mile away.

 The next morning we headed for Oklahoma City.
 For the first time I let Heidi take the wheel and she did an admiral job.
 Sometimes it’s kinda hard for me to let go and, quite frankly, part of the reason I handed her the keys is because we were having a pretty heated argument the night before, and it carried into the morning, so I wanted to extend this offer as a sort of olive branch.
 Like I said, she did a great job driving and I spent a majority of the drive sleeping and just being a relaxed passenger.